BadJoKing/SteamGameFixesForLinux/README.md

 These may or may not work for you.
 They did for me (on Linux Mint 21.2 Cinnamon, at the moment EndeavourOS), but depending on your distro and general setup your mileage may vary.
 I should probably also mention that, at the moment, I'm running on an all-AMD system, so I won't have anything regarding Nvidia GPUs recorded here (yet?).

+> **<ins>Disclaimer:</ins>** These are all fixes that I'm pretty sure worked for me at least at some point.
+Some may be outdated and many of the reasons that I list for the issues are pure speculation on my part.
+Don't treat those parts as a definitive answer for why something doesn't work.
+Also don't use it as a reason to turn your wrath against a developer.

 ## Skyrim Special Edition (with AE DLC)
 The Problems:
 * The game would initially not launch at all, the fixes I found for that are: